Products from Oil

 Cracking of hydrocarbons involves thermal

-This means that the large hydrocarbon molecules
+This means that large hydrocarbon molecules break into

-catalyst.
-The catalyst works by providing
+The catalyst works by providing the hydrocarbon gases

-a convenient surface for the cracking to take place.
+with a convenient surface for the cracking to take place.

 decane (an alkane with 10 carbons)